Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 customElements.define('demo-object', DemoObjectElement);
 ```

-Add this new element to your library's exports and head up to Angular/React, create an object `person`
+Add this new element to your library's exports and head up to Angular/React.
+Create an object `person` like the following:
 ```
   person = {
     firstName: 'Jack',